 The discussion below highlights four key metrics for analyzing house price trends and describes their patterns and their implications for communities:

-Year over Year– This metric illustrates the short-term price trend and compares the current price level as of the fourth quarter of 2020 with the price level in the fourth quarter of 2019.
-Submarkets with large changes in price levels can be very different relative to each other, but each demonstrating recent increased demand.
+Year over Year– This metric illustrates the short-term price trend and compares the current price level as of the fourth quarter of 2020 with the price level in the fourth quarter of 2021.
+Submarkets with large changes in price levels can be very different relative to each other, but each demonstrates recent increased demand.
 These include highly foreclosure-distressed areas where prices are starting to recover, as well as rapidly appreciating ‘hot’ markets.
 Historically, strong markets tend to have low but steady appreciation year over year.
-Interpreted in conjunction with other price trend indicators, year-over-year price changes can be helpful in identifying rebounding markets with stabilizing prices.
+Interpreted in conjunction with other price trend indicators, year-over-year price changes can help identify rebounding markets with stabilizing prices.

 Many homeowners are reluctant to sell their homes for less than what they paid, and, in cases where a mortgage is involved, areas that are well below previous peak values are likely to have larger numbers of underwater or near-underwater homeowners.
 Owing more on a mortgage than what a property is worth limits an owner’s ability to sell their property and puts a greater strain on a household’s financial conditions.
 As values get closer to previous peak levels, more homeowners are likely willing and able to sell, more households will exit underwater status, and equity lost during the housing crisis will likely be rebuilt.
 In areas where values remain well below peak levels, many homeowners likely remain underwater.